Henry Clay Sevier: Early life and family

 Sevier was born in 1896 in Madison Parish, Louisiana, a son of the former Roxie Roberta Allen and James Douglas Sevier, Sr., a native of Port Gibson, in Claiborne County in southwestern Mississippi.
 His parents moved to Madison Parish in 1880, where his father became a planter.
 Sevier attended local segregated schools for his lower education.
 He graduated in 1917 from Louisiana State University in Baton Rouge.

 His father's family were descended from John Sevier, a veteran of the American Revolution, and pioneer and first governor of Tennessee.
 He was the namesake of Sevierville in Sevier County in eastern Tennessee.
 His line became prominent in northeastern Louisiana.
 One of Henry's cousins was Andrew L. Sevier, who served as a Louisiana State Senator with repeated reelection, from 1932 until his death in office in 1962.

 During World War I, Henry Sevier served as a second lieutenant in the United States Army.
 He was wounded sixteen times in France, and received the Purple Heart and the Silver Star medals.

 Marriage and family

-After the war, in 1918 Sevier married the former Retta Brooks (1899-1992) of Shreveport in northwestern Louisiana.
-The couple had three children: Carolyn S. Yerger (1921-1997), who married Rufus Taft Yerger, Sr. (1914-1973); Roberta Sevier Gandy (1924-2006), who married Robert Wyly Gandy, Jr. (1915-1987), and Henry Clay Sevier, Jr. (born c.
-1926), who became an attorney and a partner in his father's law firm for a time.
+After the war, in 1918 Sevier married the former Retta Brooks (1899–1992) of Shreveport in northwestern Louisiana.
+The couple had three children: Carolyn S. Yerger (1921–1997), who married Rufus Taft Yerger, Sr. (1914–1973); Roberta Sevier Gandy (1924–2006), who married Robert Wyly Gandy, Jr. (1915–1987), and Henry Clay Sevier, Jr. (1925–2016), who became an attorney and a partner in his father's law firm for a time and served on the Board of Governors of the Louisiana State Bar Association.
 He later moved to Covington in St. Tammany Parish.